smitelli/cosmodoc/README.md

 ## Build the images

-The final images are already committed to the repo to ease deployment.
+The final images are already committed to the repository to ease deployment.
 It should not be necessary to do this procedure under normal circumstances unless an image has been changed or added.
 This requires working `inkscape`, `pngquant`, and `optipng` binaries.

 Image source material is in the `imgsrc/` directory, which mirrors the naming convention and structure of `src/content/topics/`.
 The master list of all source files and the list of resized versions to build are in `imgsrc/manifest.txt`.